Here’s who is on Time’s 2022 Person of the Year shortlist

 This year, China once again clashed with the U.S. over the self-governing democratic island of Taiwan, renewing fears of a potential Chinese invasion of its neighbor.

-Recent protests have swept China as many call for an end to the government’s zero-COVID policy, one of the strictest coronavirus enforcements in the world.
-Some demonstrators have even demanded for Xi’s ouster in the biggest challenge to the Chinese Communist Party in decades.
+Recent protests have swept China as many call for an end to the government’s “zero COVID” policy, one of the strictest coronavirus enforcements in the world.
+Some demonstrators have even demanded Xi’s ouster in the biggest challenge to the Chinese Communist Party in decades.

 The Supreme Court